zawzaww/zawzaww.github.io/_posts/2020-06-27-compile-linux-clang-llvm.md

 ClangBuiltLinux Wiki: [https://github.com/ClangBuiltLinux/linux/wiki](https://github.com/ClangBuiltLinux/linux/wiki)

-## Installation Clang/LLVM toolchains
+## Installation Toolchains

-On Ubuntu Linux, the Clang/LLVM toolchain is built-in.
-If you have not already done so, you can install it yourself.
+If you have not already installed, you can install it on Linux system.
 This may vary depending on the package manager used in Linux distributions.
 Let me give you an example with Ubuntu Linux.

 Clang/LLVM toolchain packages: